-- An overview of the Isle of Wight Council's, including the Isle of Wight Fire & Rescue Service's governance arrangements in place against the core activities set out in the code of corporate governance and characteristics of good governance set out above, underpinned by an honest self-assessment of their effectiveness for the period 2018/19 - An action plan for the coming year to address any identified areas of concern, - A report on progress made against those areas highlighted for improvement in its 2017/18 annual governance statement.
+- An overview of the Isle of Wight Council's governance arrangements in place against the core activities set out in the code of corporate governance and characteristics of good governance set out above, underpinned by an honest selfassessment of their effectiveness for the period 2021/22. - An action plan for the coming year to address any identified areas of concern. - A report on progress made against those areas highlighted for improvement in its 2020/21 annual governance statement. - Analysis and feedback from the new self-assessment survey undertaken by the council's internal audit team.